skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 This only applies to users of arcane magic (Wizards, Sorcerers) and not clerics.

-The runes and spells contain a great deal of knowldege.
+The runes and spells contain a great deal of knowledge.
 It must be studied to learn more.
 When examining the orb, it is clear there are four categories of study that are possible: Good, Ownership, Knowledge Evil.